Frequently Asked Questions

-What are the top challenges companies face with their current CMS?
+What are the top challenges companies face with their current CMS in 2024?

-According to a Hygraph survey of 400 technology leaders, the top CMS challenges are: changes being limited by a small number of people (46%), difficulty adding new data and content types (40%), and difficulty integrating the CMS with other systems (36%).
-These issues often stem from technical limitations and operational bottlenecks.
-Source
+According to a Hygraph survey of 400 technology leaders, 84% feel their CMS is keeping their organization from unlocking the full value of content.
+The top reported challenges are: changes being limited by a small number of people (46%), difficulty adding new data and content types (40%), and difficulty integrating the CMS with other systems (36%).
+Note: These challenges are often tied to legacy CMS platforms that require technical expertise for content updates, limiting collaboration and innovation.
+Source: Future of Content Report.

-How do integrations and middleware create bottlenecks in CMS innovation?
+How do integrations and middleware impact CMS innovation?

-Nearly 9 in 10 survey participants said managing integrations and middleware was an innovation bottleneck, and over half stated their CMS prevented them from bringing new services to market quickly.
-Integrations can slow operations, consume development resources, and hinder time-to-market.
-Source
+Nearly 9 in 10 survey respondents said that managing integrations and middleware was an innovation bottleneck, and over half stated that their current CMS prevented them from bringing new services to market quickly.
+17% said their CMS was ineffective in creating new and complex digital services.
+Note: Reliance on external integrations can slow operations and increase maintenance overhead.
+Source: CMS Statistics 2024.

 Features & Capabilities